-Once the oysters reach market size (in 24 to 36 months), they are taken closer to the shore for about two weeks, where they spend at least half the day exposed when the tide is out to 'harden off' prior to market.
+Once the oysters reach market size, they are taken closer to the shore for about two weeks, where they spend at least half the day exposed when the tide is out to 'harden off' prior to market.

 After that, the oysters are sustainably harvested by the oyster farmers; then cleaned, purified, packed live to order and dispatched by the oyster farm's depuration and dispatch centre for market.
 Oyster farms must adhere to UK food, health and safety laws.

-The Pacific Oyster is abundant and sustainable; and is harvested for sale all year.
+Farmed Pacific Oysters are abundant and sustainable; and are available for sale all year.

 Wild Pacific Oysters

-The Pacific Oyster is mostly farmed (see 'Farmed Oysters' above), but is also wild in certain waters in the UK.
+The Pacific Oyster is responsibly and sustainably farmed from waters in the UK (see 'Farmed Pacific Oysters' above).
+However, the Pacific Oyster is also wild and sustainably fished from certain waters in the UK.

-The wild Pacific Oyster is robust and sustainable; and is hand-picked or fished for sale all year.
+Wild Pacific Oysters are abundant and sustainable; and are available for sale all year.

 UK laws and conservation controls ensure that wild Native Oyster stocks remain sustainable for the future.
-For example, governed by ancient laws, may only be fished from the River Fal (which is part of the Truro Oyster Fishery) from 1 October to 31 March by licensed fishermen, who must use sail or oar vessels, and haul their catch aboard by hand or hand winch.
-No motor or mechanical power is allowed.
+For example, governed by ancient laws, Fal Native Oysters may only be fished from the River Fal (which is part of the Truro Oyster Fishery) from 1 October to 31 March by licensed fishermen, who must use sail or oar vessels, and haul their catch aboard by hand or hand winch.
+No motor or mechanical power is allowed.and

 The Native Oyster is fished for sale from 1 September (at the earliest) to 30 April each year.
 This is known as the Native Oyster season (in other words, the months of the year that contain the letter 'r').
 By law, Native Oysters cannot be fished for sale outside of the Native Oyster season.